This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Here's why.

-You Don't Pay Income Tax on Rental Income with a Buy to Let LTD Company
+You Don't Pay Income Tax on Rental Income with a Buy to Let Company

-You pay Income Tax on rental income when you own rental property in your own name as a private landlord.
-The rental income you receive is added to your personal income and your overall income amount determines your Income Tax band.
+This is different from when you own a rental property as a private landlord and you pay Income Tax on rental income.
+In this situation the rental income you receive is added to your personal income and your overall income amount determines your Income Tax band.
 This means that your rental income can push you over a new threshold, leaving you liable to higher taxes.

 Conversely, rental profits on properties held in a limited company are not taxed according to personal Income Tax rates.
-Instead, they’re charged Corporation Tax, the main rate of which currently stands at 25% (2024/25).
+Instead, they’re charged Corporation Tax, the main rate of which stands at 25% (2025/26).

-You Can Deduct Certain Expenses When You Own a Buy-to-Let Through a Limited Company
+You Can Deduct Certain Expenses with a Buy to Let Through Limited Company Setup

 Private landlords can no longer automatically deduct finance costs - like mortgage interest - from rental income.